MicrosoftDocs/win32/desktop-src/NativeWiFi/wlan-profileschema-pmkcachesize-security-element.md

-﻿---
+---
-Description: 'Specifies the number of entries in the PMK cache on the client.' ms.assetid: '3a53f7fd-7f12-43d3-94e6-a11bec389a34'
+Description: Specifies the number of entries in the PMK cache on the client. ms.assetid: 3a53f7fd-7f12-43d3-94e6-a11bec389a34
-title: 'PMKCacheSize (security) Element'
+title: PMKCacheSize (security) Element ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PMKCacheSize (security) Element